 Q: Is Dubai safe?

 A: Yes, Dubai is a very safe place to live.
-The most dangerous part about Dubai is the high speeds at which people drive on Sheikh Zayed Road.
+The most dangerous thing about Dubai is the high speeds people drive on Sheikh Zayed Road.

 About living in Dubai